-From the top of the core count backwards each tenth of an inch up to the to the nearest 0.1 inch.
+From the top of the core count backwards each tenth of an inch up to the bottom of the plexi-glass.
+Interpret to the nearest 0.05 Inch.
+The core shown would be 13.35 inches.
+Record each measurement to the nearest 0.05 inch.
+Average the nine measurements expressed to the nearest 0.1 inch.

-Average the nine

-If one or more of the eight locations are found not to be representative of the plane of the core, the core shall be rotated slightly and nine new measurements taken.
+If one or more of the eight locations are found not to be representative of the plane of the core, the core shall be rotated slightly, and nine new measurements taken.